Henry Vincent

-Henry Vincent (10 May 1813 – 29 December 1878) was active in the formation of early Working Men's Associations in Britain, a popular Chartist leader, brilliant and gifted public orator, prospective but ultimately unsuccessful Victorian member of parliament, and later an anti-slavery campaigner.
+Henry Vincent (10 May 1813 – 29 December 1878) was an English religious leader. active in the formation of early Working Men's Associations in Britain, a popular Chartist leader, brilliant and gifted public orator, prospective but ultimately unsuccessful Victorian member of parliament, and later an anti-slavery campaigner.

 Early life

 Vincent was born in High Holborn, the son of a goldsmith.
 He saw his father's business fail, a decline in circumstances that prompted the family to move to Kingston upon Hull.

-By 1828 Vincent was a young apprentice boy in the growing printing trade.
+By 1828, Vincent was a young apprentice boy in the growing printing trade.
 Once his apprenticeship was completed he returned to London to pursue his printing career.
 At this time he was very interested in the views of Tom Paine and especially Paine's views on universal suffrage (including votes for women) and state welfare benefits.

 Political awakening

-By 1833 Vincent was in London working as a printer but also deepening his political awareness and knowledge.
-In 1836 he joined the recently formed London Working Men's Association and he was quickly recognised as one of the best young orators promoting universal suffrage and workers rights.
+By 1833, Vincent was in London working as a printer but also deepening his political awareness and knowledge.
+In 1836, he joined the recently formed London Working Men's Association and he was quickly recognised as one of the best young orators promoting universal suffrage and workers rights.

-In 1837 he accompanied John Cleave on a summer speaking tour in the industrial north of England and they helped local activists to establish Working Men's Associations in Hull, Leeds, Bradford, Halifax and Huddersfield.
+In 1837, he accompanied John Cleave on a summer speaking tour in the industrial north of England and they helped local activists to establish Working Men's Associations in Hull, Leeds, Bradford, Halifax and Huddersfield.

 Responsibility and resistance

-In 1838 Vincent was given responsibility for promoting universal suffrage and welfare benefits and Working Men's Associations in industrial South Wales and the West Country of England from Cornwall up to Wiltshire and Gloucestershire.
+In 1838, Vincent was given responsibility for promoting universal suffrage and welfare benefits and Working Men's Associations in industrial South Wales and the West Country from Cornwall up to Wiltshire and Gloucestershire.

 During this time the message of votes for all, improvement of working conditions, shorter work days (Early Closing Movement), adequate wages and the right to meet to improve conditions for all was meeting stiff resistance from the Establishment, gentry, employers and industrialists.
 During a visit to Devizes, Vincent was knocked unconscious when he was beaten up.